 Con: A reliable Internet connection is essential.
 Typically, this is not a problem, but having a backup plan is probably a good idea.
 Staying on top of assignments is helpful in order to avoid a last-minute crunch, but there are usually public places that offer free WiFi if necessary.
 And escaping your at-home obligations can help you focus on an assignment without getting sidetracked by taking care of those dirty dishes in the sink or putting away the laundry.
 I am all about multi-tasking, but there are times it makes me less efficient, and I would accomplish more if I dedicated complete attention to one task at a time.

-Taking on an educational program, just like the only tattoos I hope my daughter will ever get, is only temporary.
+Taking on an educational program is only temporary.
 While the lessons will hopefully enrich and strengthen your instruction for the remainder of your career, the course of your online education will last a relatively short time and go by quickly.
 It’s like working out.
 Is it your top choice of what you’d like to be doing right now?
 Probably not.
 But, once you get started, it’s not that bad.
 You might even appreciate the process.
-And, once you’re done, you'll feel an incredible sense of accomplishment, and you'll know you made the right choice.
+And, once you’re done, you'll feel an incredible sense of accomplishment.
+You'll know you made the right choice.

 If you are searching for an online program that fits your busy schedule, look no further than American College of Education.
 Explore all our graduate-level programs to find the one that fits your career goals.